quintilesims/layer0/docs-src/docs/troubleshooting/commonissues.md

         * `l0-<prefix>-rt-public`
     * Internet Gateway: `l0-<prefix>-igw`
     * NAT Gateway: nameless but associated with the VPC
-    * Network ACL: nameless but assocaited with the VPC
+    * Network ACL: nameless but associated with the VPC
     * Security Groups
         * `default`
         * `l0-<prefix>-api-lb`